Drive carefully and – with a bit of luck – you won’t pick up any annoying knocks and scratches when parking your motorhome. Here’s some top tips…

 Add some scrape saving accessories!

 Investing in some extra accessories can help make those small manoevres that little bit easier or offering some extra protection.
 Fitting a parking sensor or rear view camera to your motorhome can reduce the likelihood of making an accidental damage claim and mirror protectors will help to reduce those scrapes and cracks.
-We take a look at some of these accessories in our gear guide.

 Over to you…